 - We have to invest in creating more sustainable, longer-term and more life-enriching solutions to food insecurity.

-As a response to the above report, the lottery funded Menu for Change project (external website) was set up to tackle food insecurity.
+As a response to the above report, the lottery funded Menu for Change project (external site) was set up to tackle food insecurity.
 It aims to make sure those facing an income crisis can afford to buy their own food.

-The Scottish Government has also set up the Fair Food Transformation Fund (external website) to support projects that give a more dignified response to food poverty and help to move away from emergency food aid as the first response.
+The Scottish Government has also set up the Fair Food Transformation Fund (external site) to support projects that give a more dignified response to food poverty and help to move away from emergency food aid as the first response.